Biggles: Ginger Hebblethwaite

 Ginger (his real first name is never revealed) first appears in The Black Peril (1935) as a teenage runaway found hiding in a railway shed.
 Ginger left his father, a mineworker in Smettleworth, after an argument about Ginger's determination to become a pilot.
 When he first meets Biggles, he tells him he is on his way to London to join the RAF.
 Biggles immediately calls him Ginger because of his red hair.
 He proves his worth by rescuing Biggles from some enemy agents.
 He becomes one of the regular team and is often Biggles's chosen companion.
 He is a talented mechanic and his speech is peppered with youthful slang and Americanisms, learned from the cinema.

 Flight Sergeant Smyth

 Flight Sergeant Smyth is Biggles' trusty mechanic and logistic organiser since they first worked together in 266 Squadron during the First World War.
-Smyth, aside from being a mechanic in both world wars in Biggles's squadron, also joins them on some journeys to act as mechanic, like Cruise of the Condor and Goes to War.
-Smyth is a very talented Mechanic and well respected by Biggles and co throughout the books.
+In addition to serving as a mechanic for Biggles's squadron during both World Wars, Smyth accompanies the group on various expeditions, including those depicted in The Cruise of the Condor and Biggles Goes to War.
+Recognized for his technical proficiency, Smyth is consistently portrayed as a highly skilled mechanic who maintains the professional respect of his colleagues throughout the series.

 Lord Bertie Lissie

 First appearing in Spitfire Parade (1941), Lord Bertie is a pilot in 666 Squadron.
 An eccentric former racing driver, who flies with a hunting horn and a monocle, Bertie joins Biggles in the Air Police in most of the post-war stories.
-He is a brave and talented fighter, an expert shot and he has a lot of handy knowledge on a range of unusual subjects.
+He is characterized as a brave and talented fighter, an expert shot and has a lot of handy knowledge on a range of unusual subjects.